sam-schorb/sam-schorb/README.md

 - 📫 How to reach me: [sam_schorb@hotmail.com](mailto:sam_schorb@hotmail.com)
 - 🔗 LinkedIn: [Sam Schorb](https://www.linkedin.com/in/sam-schorb/)

-Thank you for visiting my GitHub.
-Let's make some noise together!
+## Thank you

+Thank you very much to Felix Roos and Olivia Jack for the inspiration for the interface for Visions.
+Strudel and Hydra are incredible.